yiblet/cont/README.md

 cont is `#![forbid(unsafe_code)]` - the entire library leverages Rust's type system and ownership model to provide safe abstractions.
 This ensures memory safety and prevents undefined behavior without sacrificing performance.

-### Generator Compatibility
+### Coroutine Compatibility

-The library's design stays similar to Rust's [nightly generator syntax](https://doc.rust-lang.org/beta/unstable-book/language-features/generators.html) and semantics.
-This intentional alignment means that when generators stabilize, cont can potentially interoperate with native generator syntax, providing a migration path and compatibility layer.
+The library's design stays similar to Rust's [nightly coroutine syntax](https://doc.rust-lang.org/beta/unstable-book/language-features/coroutines.html) and semantics.
+This intentional alignment means that when coroutines stabilize, cont can potentially interoperate with native coroutine syntax, providing a migration path and compatibility layer.

 ### Stable Rust Only